-I am a user researcher in civil service, having recently left my post at the University of Salford where I was a post-doctoral research fellow.
+I am a user researcher in the civil service, having recently left my post at the University of Salford where I was a post-doctoral research fellow.
 I am also an Associate Lecturer at The Open University, lecturing on the level 3 module entitled ‘Interaction Design and User Experience’.
 I completed my PhD in the area of digital health in June 2017 from the University of Warwick, where I was a doctoral researcher in Experiential Engineering, part of the EPSRC funded Participation in Healthcare Environment Engineering (PHEE) programme (publications from my PhD can be found here).

 also a reviewer on the Health Research Ethics panel at the University of Salford, and on the reviewer panel for NIHR.
 I also review journal papers for a number of academic journals including Nurse Researcher, Health Expectations, BMC Health and Quality of Life Outcomes, and the Journal of Medical Internet Research.
 I am on the Cambridge Scholars Health Editorial Advisory board.